Dirichlet Green's functions with singular drifts at the boundary of convex domains: Abstract

 \section{Abstract}

-In convex bounded domains, in $\R^{n}$ with $n\geq 3$, we establish interior pointwise upper bounds for the Dirichlet Green’s function of elliptic operators in the unit ball $B(0,1)\subset \mathbb{R}^n$, $n\ge 3$, whose principal part is the Laplacian and which include a drift term that diverges near the boundary like a negative power of the distance with exponent strictly less than $1$.
-This work extends an earlier result for operators with such drifts in the unit ball, and streamlines the proof in particular to adopt it to the question in convex domains.
+In convex bounded domains, in $\R^{n}$ with $n\geq 3$, we establish interior pointwise upper bounds for the Dirichlet Green’s function of elliptic operators whose principal part is the Laplacian and which include a drift term that diverges near the boundary like a negative power of the distance with exponent strictly less than $1$.
+This work extends an earlier result for operators with such drifts in the unit ball, and streamlines the proof in particular to adapt it to the question in convex domains.